celestiaorg/docs/versioned_docs/version-mamaki/nodes/arabica-devnet.md

 ![arabica-devnet](/img/arabica-devnet.png)

+> NOTE: You are currently on the Mamaki page of the documentation.
+  While this document on Arabica is here for guidance, you need to select Arabica from the dropdown button on the navbar in order to view Arabica-specific documentation.

 Arabica Devnet is a new testnet from Celestia Labs that is focused exclusively on providing developers with enhanced performance and the latest upgrades for testing their rollups and applications.